stephkwok01/find_me_food/README.md

 # Find me food
-## This is an app for a friend who loves classy thai food
+## This is an app for a friend who loves classy thai food in New York City

 This app does the following:
 1) Loads the New York City Restaurant Inspection results csv file into a sql database (DOHMH).
 The database to store this data locates in a remote development server.
 Database can be replicated using